RacheleRice/ETL_Suite/README.md

 * Integrated reporting for data visualization
 * Test cases for data validation
 * UI so that non-technologists can use it
-* machine learning to pull more funding sources for specified nonprofits and to automate adding 990's and 990-PF's to the database
+* Machine learning to pull more funding sources for specified nonprofits and to automate adding 990's and 990-PF's to the database